Categories: Updates

 Optimal Operating Temperature

-Temperature plays a crucial role in maintaining the consistency and quality of prints.
+Temperature control is critical for maintaining industrial printer performance, ink transfer efficiency, and consistent print clarity across production cycles.
 Both high and low temperatures can cause problems in the printing process.

 When the ambient temperature is too high, the solvent in the ink evaporates faster, increasing the ink’s viscosity.
 This results in thicker ink that is harder to transfer smoothly, potentially clogging the printhead and causing uneven prints.